s-rithu020/M3_Wiper-Control-System/5_Report/README.md

 * The motion of the wiper blades are demonstrated by three LEDs i.e. Blue, Green and Orange LEDs.
 * The wiper knob, which controls the speed of the wiper blades, is assumed to be the pushbutton.
 * The ignition point is taken as the pushbutton as well.
 * The car starts when the key is inserted into the ignition and turned to ACC.
-This operation is assumed as the long-press of the pushbutton.
+This operation is assumed as the press of the pushbutton.
 * Subsquent presses of the pushbutton will be used for controlling the speed on the wiper blades.
 * The car is considered turned off when the pushbutton is pressed again.